 Pathology is the theoretical science of allopathy for studying, researching, and discovering the causes of diseases.
 The science of pathology uses biomedical interpretation of the biosciences, biochemistry, and healing medicine to improve understanding of disease, for advancing diagnosis success, and producing more effective treatment protocols.

-Healthcare is an regulatory organization and medical industry marketing term for recognizing the licensed use and practice of allopathic medicine for profit.
+Healthcare is an regulatory organization and medical industry marketing term for recognizing the licensed use of pathology and practice of allopathic medicine for profit.

 A pathologist is a person who studies and/or uses pathology science, which is most commonly recognized by the use of conventional medical doctors (MD).